eArmada8/kuro_dlc_tool/README.md

 # Trails through Daybreak DLC table maker for custom costumes

 This is a small collection of scripts to write t_costume.tbl, t_dlc.tbl and t_item.tbl (and optionally t_shop.tbl) for making costume mods in Trails through Daybreak NIS America release (PC) and Ys X NIS America release (PC).
-The making of tables in Kuro no Kiseki II and Kai no Kiseki CLE (PC) release has been tested, although not extensively.
+The making of tables in Kuro no Kiseki II / Kai no Kiseki CLE (PC) release and Trails in the Sky 1st Chapter GungHo (PC) release has been tested, although not extensively.
 Other platforms / CLE releases are not tested, so YMMV.

 This tool is meant to be an extensible platform, and so other types of mods can potentially be generated with this tool.
 See [How to use](#how-to-use).